vishalpalaniappan/asp-adli-python/README.md

   python adli.py <source_path>
   ```

-The program will generate an output folder which contains a folder with the programs name.
-In this folder, you will find the injected source fils with the original folder structure.
+The program will generate an output folder which contains the injected source files with the original folder structure.

 Running the program will generate a CDL file that can be viewed in the diagnostic log viewer.